ustwo/prism-carbon/.github/pull_request_template.md

 *Please provide any additional notes for the reviewers here.
 Be as relevant to your request as possible.*

-Please @mention the users that should review your code (delete any that aren't applicable):
+Please assign the users that should review your code using the assign users field on the right of the screen.

-@mx-dv
-@JacobConnor5
-@iman-ui
-@Crystal-2006
-@m0g56

-## Workflow

-1. **Open a PR**: Go to the Pull Requests tab on your repository on GitHub and select 'New Pull Request'.
-Then select the branch that you want to merge to and from and click 'Create pull request'.
-2. **Review**: 1 or 2 people are assigned to review changes from feature branches.
-Most, if not all, of the team are assigned when merging into main.
-3. **Automated Tests**: Automated tests will run via GitHub Actions.
-4. **Merge Conflicts**: Detect and resolve any merge conflicts.
-5. **Approval**: Ensure that all reviewers have approved the changes before merging.
+mx-dv
+JacobConnor5
+iman-ui
+Crystal-2006
+m0g56